In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 Working of Cochran Boiler

 The hot gases from the grate pass through the combustion chamber to the horizontal fire tubes and transfer the heat to the water by convection.
-The exhaust gases coming out of fire tubes pass through the smokebox and escape to the atmosphere through a chimney.
+The exhaust gases from fire tubes pass through the smokebox and escape to the atmosphere through a chimney.

 Cochran Boiler Mountings and Accessories